Standing outside of the white building the next day, Alex recounts his last day inside it.

 Well, his dad says, Joe's already paid the month's rent, so he can't go now.

-Joe cuts in and preaches just what a bad boy Alex has been and how he doesn't deserve kindness, nor parents, for that matter.
-Umm, AWKWARD!
+Joe cuts in and talks aboutwhat a bad boy Alex has been and how he doesn't deserve kindness—or parents, for that matter.

 In tears, Alex speaks out about how everyone just wants him to suffer.

-Joe cuts in again, and says, basically, what goes around comes around.
+Joe cuts in again, and says, basically, that what goes around comes around.

 Alex staggers out of the door, saying that he'll never be seen again.
 And that he wishes he were back in prison.